cztomsik/graffiti/README.md

 ---

 ## Current scope
-I have reduced the scope to something which I can finish myself in a reasonable time (before end of 2022) and which is also useful to me.
-I also have some ideas for the future (and lots of deleted code in a git history) but those will have to wait.

 - single-window, single-thread, single-script (global `document`), nodejs-only (N-API)
 - subset of DOM needed by major JS frameworks (`preact`-only for now)